ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 Allocation and Growth
 ^^^^^^^^^^^^^^^^^^^^^

-[15]_Total assimilation carbon enters the ED model each day as a cohort-specific Net Primary Productivity :math:`\mathit{NPP}_{coh}`, which is calculated as
+Total assimilation carbon enters the ED model each day as a cohort-specific Net Primary Productivity :math:`\mathit{NPP}_{coh}`, which is calculated as